enermax5555/3Dprinetrs/Readme.md

 Include some js for dynamic content.

 ## What we still need:
+- Responsiveness is the first thing we should do.
+The site is not very responsive on moblile device.
 - We need an auth system for users
   - Only authenticated users could upload a 3D models(but everyone should have the apportunity to download for free!)
 - Auto genereting pages like: